 When does a normal, passing sleep problem become insomnia?

-Many people know what it feels like to lie awake staring at the ceiling, wishing for sleep.
+Many people know what it feels like to struggle with sleep.
 This can happen when you travel and get jet lag, or when you're anxious and overwhelmed by life.
 But when does it become insomnia?

 People with insomnia have one or more of the following symptoms at least 3 nights per week for 3 months or longer: